TimRiedel/dicom-export/benachmark_results.md

 # Benchmarking

-I was a dicom series with 31 files.
+I was using a dicom series with 31 files.

 ### Python file pydicom